liquiidio/UnityPluginSuiteGitbook/examples/manage-cpu-net.md

 # Stake CPU/NET

-1. The following example shows how to stake CPU/NET Action is created and passed to the Sign-Method.
+1. The following example shows how to stake CPU/NET and pass the action created to the Sign-Method.

 ```csharp
    // Stake CPU/NET using a session